Nagaganesh21/DataScienceApps/cornwall_crime_map/readme.md

 ## Project Overview
 Carry out data analysis on a police crime dataset.
 From the data analysis prouduce a series of coordinates representing monthly crimes in Cornwall.
-These coords are then used with Google Maps api to allow a crime scene data map to be produced in the browser.
+These coords are then used with Google Maps API to allow a crime scene data map to be produced in the browser.

 ## Project Steps
 Below are the steps taken to complete each component of this project.

 ### Data Analysis
 - Download Cornwall crime data from [Police Data](https://data.police.uk/data/)
-- Clean, analyse and process the crime data using [Jupyter Notebook]  Write the relevant geo coordinates that can be used bu Google Maps API
+- Clean, analyse and process the crime data using Jupyter Notebook.
+Write the relevant geo coordinates to a csv file that can be used bu Google Maps API

 ### Build Flask App
 - Use Flask, html and javascript to build a Flask Application